 Veteran's Park, Nov 11, 2019 (Veteran's Day), About 11:00 AM

 Armistice Day was the end of World War I:

 "the eleventh hour of the eleventh day of the eleventh month" in 1918.

-This has been my 13th year of "Have Your Picture Taken With Uncle Sam" in the Old Poway train park!
+2021 is my 14th year of doing "Have Your Picture Taken With Uncle Sam" in the Old Poway train park!
 Below you can find a history (as much as I know) of Uncle Sam as a feature of the Fourth of July celebration in the park.
 Just scroll down, or take this link.

 Each photo has a unique Web address printed on it, like this:

 This Web address is designed so that only the person with the print can access that picture online.
 However, you can share the Web address with friends or relatives in distant places so they can access your picture as well.
 Just remember, in the Web address on the picture, all of the letters are always lowercase.

 The Web page for each picture has different size pictures for different purposes, all easily downloaded for email, Facebook or for making additional prints.